Stop Scrolling. Start Doing

 You found a place.
 It looked fine.
 Then you made the mistake of "checking the reviews."

-In psychology, this is the Paradox of Choice.
+You just paid the Happiness Tax.
+You traded your Friday night for the illusion of certainty.
+In 2026, the Paradox of Choice has turned every simple outing into a research project.
 More data doesn’t solve the problem; it just fuels the anxiety.
-When you research a destination to death, you murder the possibility of being surprised.
-You create an Expectation Gap that no business on earth can fill.
+When you research a destination to death, you murder the possibility of being surprised and create an Expectation Gap that no business in Chicago or San Francisco can actually fill.

 The Researcher expects perfection because they "put in the work."
 Anything less than a flawless 10/10 feels like a personal failure.